 -

-Poor Placement or Closure of Incisions: Incorrectly placed or poorly closed incisions can lead to visible scars or other complications.
+Poor Placement or Closure of Incisions: Incorrectly placed or poorly closed incisions, especially when excessive tension is present during closure, can lead to visible scars, deformities, or other complications.

 -